thor314/obsidian-setup/Getting Started with Obsidian.md

 - Text Snippets - Okay, but poor ergonomics for a text-snippets plugin; I prefer to use a system-wide text replacer instead
 - Advanced New File - Create new files, prompts for what directory to put the file in, so you don't have to move them manually, but has the bug of creating 1-3 empty newlines at the top of your file (oof), so I use `Templater: create new file from template` instead.
 - Macros - Not particularly effective for the typical Obsidian workflow, use Vim macros if you need them.
-- Open Link With - An issue with clicking links in Obsidian is that it doesn't use your already open browser windows.
-I'd hoped this plugin would solve this, but it doesn't, unfortunately.
+- Open Link With - An issue with clicking links in Obsidian is that it used to not use the already open browser windows.
+That issue got fixed, so I'm not sure what this would be useful for.
 - [Vault Changelog](obsidian://show-plugin?id=obsidian-vault-changelog) - Automatically generate changelog file with entries on the last N notes changed, and their time of change.

 ## Conclusion